microsoft/Azure-Kinect-Sensor-SDK/src/python/k4a/src/k4a/_libs/README.md

 # DepthEngine

 # The actual names may differ depending on version and platform.
-# On Windows, the libraries are usually named k4a.dll and depthengine*.dll.
+# On Windows, the libraries should be named k4a.dll and depthengine.dll.
-# On Linux, the libraries are usually named k4a.so and depthengine*.so.
+# On Linux, the libraries should be named libk4a.so and libdepthengine.so.